ochotzas/DeepLScrapper/README.md

 ## Version History

+- 1.7.0
+    - Added a multi-threading feature.
+The class now supports multiple threads for faster translations.
+    - Added caching enabled/disabled option and a maximum cache size option.
 - 1.6.0
     - Added a translation memory feature.
 The class now stores previously translated texts in the database, reducing redundant requests to DeepL and speeding up translations for repeated texts.
 - 1.5.[0-2]